zkdlyn/APM1210_SA2/README.md

 ## APM1210 Summative Assessment

 #### Members
-Baybayon, Darlyn Antoinette B. \
+Baybayon, Darlyn Antoinette B. - Bootstrap & Permutation Methods \
-Mayol, Jose Raphael J.
+Mayol, Jose Raphael J. - MCMC Bayesian Inference & Probability Density Estimation

 #### Dataset
 A purposive sampling approach was used to gather as many actors-turned-politicians as possible, as this group is relatively limited.
 Purposive random sampling was applied to select a comparable number of actors who had not entered politics.
 To ensure similar levels of public exposure, we imposed the following selection criteria: